Location: Lazarus Research Station

-Noticing Shepard looking at him, Jacob nodded and moved passed all the pipes and toward the door.
+Noticing Shepard looking at him, Jacob nodded and moved past all the pipes and toward the door.
 Just before reaching it, his radio crackled again.

 Jacob turned to Shepard.
-“Up those stairs, Shepard!" before turning and running toward the control room.
+“Up those stairs, Shepard!” he said, before turning and running toward the control room.
 Another transmission came.

-Shepard easily kept pace with Jacob, both them keeping their pistols up for any sign of danger.
-Jacob stopped in front of a door labeled "Server Room B" and held up his hand.
+Shepard easily kept pace with Jacob, both of them keeping their pistols up for any sign of danger.
+Jacob stopped in front of a door labeled ‘Server Room B’ and held up his hand.
 Shepard nodded and took a position on one side of the door as Jacob held the other.
-A quiet three count and Jacob opened the door.
-Shepard ran in, pistol up, and quickly scanned the room for enemies.
+A quiet three-count, and Jacob opened the door.
+Shepard ran in, pistol up, and quickly scanned the room for hostiles.

 Nothing.
 No mechs, no remains of mechs, no telltale sign of gunfire.
-Only a smoking console showed signs of any damage in the room.
-The only thing moving was the doctor Shepard saw once before and the sparks coming from a nearby terminal.
+The only thing in the room that showed any signs of damage was a smoking console.
+The only things moving were the doctor Shepard had seen once before and the sparks coming from a nearby terminal.
 Shepard’s instinct flared up at the sight of him.

 “That’s him.
 He’s the chief medical tech.
 Answers directly to Miranda.”

 “Miranda Lawson is the station’s ranking officer.
 She led the Lazarus team.
-It was her job to bring you back to life no matter what.
-Should've guessed she’d try to save you.
+It was her job to bring you back to life, no matter what.
+Should have guessed she’d try to save you.
 She’s not about to give up on you now.”

 “Damned if I know.
-I was getting for some shut-eye then...
-BAM!
+I was getting ready for some shut-eye, then BAM!
 Bunch of explosions.
 Next thing I know, every damn mech in the place starts shooting.
 At us.
 I’m guessing it had to be an inside job.
 You’d need top security access to hack all the mechs.”

-A suspicion began forming in his mind about the attack.
+A suspicion began forming in Shepard’s mind about the attack.
 “You were there the first time I regained consciousness.”

 A pained expression crossed Wilson’s face as Jacob inspected the wound.
-“Yeah, that was me,” Wilson grunt out be before letting out a sharp gasp as Jacob ripped open the pant leg to better see the wound.
-“How about we talk about his after we fix my leg?"
-Wilson gasped out.
+“Yeah… that was me,” Wilson grunted out, before letting out a sharp gasp as Jacob ripped open one of Wilson’s pant legs to better see the wound.
+“How about we talk about his after we fix my leg?”

 Jacob looked up.
-“Should be some medi-gel on the first-aid station on the wall.
-It should be enough to get him moving again.”
+“Should be some medi-gel in the first aid station on the wall.
+Hopefully, there’s enough to get him up and moving again.”

-Shepard walked up to the station and opened it, revealing three medi-gel packs.
+Shepard walked up to the first aid station and opened it, revealing three medi-gel packs.
 Grabbing all three, he walked back and gave two to Jacob.

 Shepard shook his head.
 “I don’t care who set up who!
 Those mechs are shooting at all of us!
-We’ll sort it all later!”
+We’ll sort it out later!”

 After a last glance at Wilson, Jacob turned to Shepard.
 “We need to find Miranda first.
-Can't just leave her behind.”
+We can’t just leave her behind.”

 “Forget about Miranda,” Wilson bit out.
 “She was over in D wing.
 The mechs were all over that sector.
 There’s no way she survived.”